renpy/renpy/sphinx/source/style_properties.rst

 Window Style Properties
 -----------------------

-Window properties are used to specify the look of windows, frames, and buttons.
+Window properties are used to specify the look of windows, frames, and buttons. :ref:`margin-style-properties` also form part of this group.

 .. style-property:: background displayable or None